-- 12. Learned counsel for the respondents submits that after dismissal of SLP against the decision of S.A.
-No.813/1995, becomes final and binding upon the parties and the findings thereof shall operate as res-judicata.
+12. Learned counsel for the respondents submits that after dismissal of SLP against the judgment of Second Appeal No.813/1995, the dispute was finally resolved.
+The decision of S.A.
+No.813/1995 is final and binding upon the parties and the findings shall operate as res-judicata.
 All the grounds raised by the appellants/plaintiffs had been considered in S.A.
 No.813/1995.
-Therefore, subsequent suits for the same relief is barred by principle of resjudicata and constructive res-judicata.
+Therefore, subsequent suits for the same relief shall be barred by principle of resjudicata and constructive res-judicata.
 The law of precedents are not applicable here.
 After getting defeated in original Civil Suit No.147-A/1998 and its Second Appeal No.813/1995, the plaintiffs have instituted multiple litigations for the same relief on the same grounds, wherein similar questions for adjudication have been raised for consideration.
 These suits are not maintainable and have been filed only to harass the defendants.
-The details of said suits as per learned counsel for the respondents are as under:- - (a) The plaintiff Hafizulla had filed a Civil Suit No.39-A/1999 before 11th Additional District Judge, for declaration that the judgment and decree passed in earlier Second Appeal No.813/1995 be declared as null and void and a decree of eviction be granted in favour of plaintiffs against the defendants namely Smt.
+The details of said suits are as under:-

+(a) The plaintiff Hafizulla had filed a Civil Suit No.39-A/1999 before 11th Additional District Judge, for declaration that the judgment and decree passed in earlier Second Appeal No.813/1995 be declared as null and void and a decree of eviction be granted in favour of plaintiffs against the defendants namely Smt.
 Champa Bai, Puran Chand Jain and Inder Kumar Jain.
-This suit has been dismissed by the trial Court and thereafter, the

-First Appeal No.537/1999 has also been dismissed by coordinate Bench of this Court vide judgment dated 12.07.2013. (see Hafizulla Vs. Puran Chand Jain and another 2013 (3) JLJ 186).
+This suit has been dismissed by the trial Court and thereafter, the First Appeal No.537/1999 has also been dismissed by coordinate Bench of this Court vide judgment dated 12.07.2013. (see Hafizulla Vs. Puran Chand Jain and another 2013 (3) JLJ 186).
 Thereafter, the Review Petition No.659/2013 has also been dismissed vide order dated 23.06.2014.

 - (b) Plaintiff Hafizulla had filed another case Civil Suit No.3-A/2010 against defendants Puran Chand Jain and Inder Kumar Jain for declaration that the defendants are tenants in the suit house, decree for eviction of defendants from suit house and mesne profit.
-This suit was dismissed by the trial Court on 02.12.2011 and against this First Appeal No.1194/2011 has been filed by plaintiff in this Court. - (c) Co-owner Hamida Begum had filed a Civil Suit No.94-A/2002, for decree of eviction from the suit house and mesne profit against the defendants before XV Additional District Judge, Jabalpur, which has been dismissed on 14.07.2003 on the ground of res judicata, considering the earlier litigation Civil Suit No.147-A/1988.
-Against this First Appeal No.664/2006 has been preferred by Hamida Begum before this Court. - (d) Plaintiff Hafizulla had filed another Civil Suit No.95-A/2002 on 20.08.1997 against defendant Inder Kumar Jain for declaration of the sale deed dated 20.09.1982 executed by Smt.
-Sona Begum in favour of Inder Kumar

-Jain as null and void, and for grant of mandatory injunction to evict Inder Kumar Jain from suit house.
+This suit was dismissed by the trial Court on 02.12.2011 and against this First Appeal No.1194/2011 has been filed by plaintiff in this Court. - (c) Plaintiff Hafizulla has filed the Civil Suit No.24-A/2002 against Smt.
+Champa Bai, Puran Jain and Inder Kumar Jain on 08.05.1998 for declaration that the defendants are tress-passer in suit house and decree for eviction on the ground of Section 12(1)(f) of M.P.
+Accommodation Control Act and also for grant of mesne profit.
+This suit has been dismissed by 15th Additional District Judge, vide order dated 14.07.2003 on the ground of resjudicata.
+Against this, the plaintiffs have preferred the First Appeal No.512/2003 before this Court. - (d) Plaintiff Hafizulla had filed another Civil Suit No.95-A/2002 on 20.08.1997 against defendant Inder Kumar Jain for declaration of the sale deed dated 20.09.1982 executed by Smt.
+Sona Begum in favour of Inder Kumar Jain as null and void, and for grant of mandatory injunction to evict Inder Kumar Jain from suit house.
 This suit was dismissed by the trial Court and against this, First Appeal No.444/2003 has been filed by plaintiff in this Court.